 - Fellows have extensive didactic learning opportunities.
 Mayo Clinic hosts weekly Grand Round lectures.
 Grand Rounds presentations are offered via videoconference and include palliative medicine providers from local academic medical centers.
-Monthly journal clubs and case conferences are held via videoconference with colleagues at Mayo Clinic in Rochester, Minn., and Mayo Clinic in Jacksonville, Fla.
+Monthly journal clubs and case conferences are held via videoconference with colleagues at Mayo Clinic's campuses in Rochester, Minnesota, and Jacksonville, Florida.

 - Fellows work on an interdisciplinary team that includes social workers and chaplains who are dedicated exclusively to palliative medicine patients.

 - Fellows are given opportunities to work with chaplains in meeting the spiritual, religious and existential care needs of patients.

 - Fellows are able to participate in clinical research.
 Research projects are supported by mentors within the division as well as the Mayo Clinic Academic Support Office.

 This fellowship fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties, the Accreditation Council for Graduate Medical Education and the Residency Review Committee for Family Medicine.